terryjungtj/QA_TestProject/README.md

 * Selenium.WebDriver.ChromeDriver (by jsakamoto)
 * SeleniumExtras.WaitHelpers (by SeleniumExtras.WaitHelpers)

-### Setup
+### 2.3.
+Setup

 * Clone repository to local storage (directory shouldn't matter)
 * Open the "QA_TestProject.sln"

-### Executing program
+### 2.4.
+Executing program

 * Open the “QA_TestProject.sln” with Visual Studio (2019 or newer)
 * Using the “Test Explorer”, either right click to run the specific test case, or click the “green” triangle to run all the test cases
 ![image text](https://i.imgur.com/OCGSOfy.png)

-### Help
+## 3. Help
-"TearDown" is enabled by default, meaning the browser will launch and close automatically for each test.
+"TearDown" is enabled by default, meaning that the browser will launch and close automatically for each test.
 As a result, the process may fly past very quickly depending on the internet speed and pc specs.
-In order to view the test result, it might be helpful to comment out lines 229-230 and 366-367.
+In order to get a better view of the test results, it might be helpful to comment out lines 229-230 and 366-367.
 ```
 [TearDown]
 public void TearDown() => driver.Quit();
 ```

-## Authors
+## 4. Authors

 Terry Jung
 terryjungtj@hotmail.com